ibm-cloud-docs/databases-for-enterprisedb/learn-dashboard-overview.md

 # The UI - Dashboard Overview
 {: #dashboard-overview}

-The _Overview_ page shows you information about your {{}} database.
+The _Overview_ page shows you information about your {{site.data.keyword.databases-for-enterprisedb_full}} database.
 The overview includes essential identifying information.

 ## Deployment Details

-The _Deployment Details_ panel shows a quick description of your deployment.
+The _Deployment Details_ panel shows a quick description of your {{site.data.keyword.databases-for-enterprisedb}} deployment.

 ### Type